AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 Aspects to Improve

-- Extension toward clay and rock environments
+- Extension toward clay, mixed-facies and rock environments

 - Native 3D reconstruction workflows